At a Glance

 You don’t have to worry about gotchas or fine print when you take advantage of this offer.
 Just contact NordVPN support before the 30-day free trial period expires and you'll score a full refund.
 Click here to start your NordVPN trial.

 If users do have an issue with their NordVPN service, they can immediately notify the provider’s customer support agents via 24/7 support chat.

 NordVPN customer support agents seem to do a good job of responding quickly when they find that Netflix has blocked a server, quickly adding new servers when needed.

 With 5,600+ servers stationed in 60+ countries, NordVPN provides top-notch global server coverage.

 NordVPN follows a strict “no logs” policy when it comes to recording the online antics of its customers.

 Privacy-sensitive users can protect their payment information thanks to the provider’s willingness to accept Bitcoin in return for their services.

-ExpressVPN is also an asset when considering protection for your other online activities, providing fast, encrypted connections and excellent privacy protection.
+NordVPN is also an asset when considering protection for your other online activities, providing fast, encrypted connections and excellent privacy protection.

-ExpressVPN is my best bet for use with Netflix, and their 30-day money-back guarantee means you have nothing to lose.
+NordVPN is my best bet for use with Netflix, and their 30-day money-back guarantee means you have nothing to lose.